All Episodes

 It's very good imitation of intelligence, but it doesn't understand anything about what it's doing.

-It's very good at finding the the end that you're looking for and then devising by running it through its process and its training, and they have to be trained, as you I'm sure you know.
+It's very good at finding the end that you're looking for and then devising by running it through its process and its training, and they have to be trained, as I'm sure you know.

-Um we will get back to that because I want to bring in the aspect of that training.
+We'll get back to that because I want to bring in the aspect of that training.

 But it was never trained on my code.

-It doesn't, it doesn't need to be.
+It doesn't need to be.

-It's the the there, it's so good at pattern recognition and and uh and these things and and it's all about numbers.
+It's so good at pattern recognition and these things.

-I mean, they the the AI doesn't think, it computes.
+I mean, the AI doesn't think.

-Okay, and it compute it can't compute with words.
+And it can't compute with words.

 Words represent concepts.